sandertyu/widgetstuffs/README.md

 # How to use

-Use `python3 -m http.server` within the `/thebe/` directory and navigate to localhost:8000 to see the thebe results.
-Change the url to the different html pages within that directory to view them.
+Use `python3 -m http.server` within the `thebe/` directory and navigate to localhost:8000 to see the thebe results.
+Change the url to the different html pages within the `thebe/` directory or use the directory listing to view them.

 # Checklist